 Recently, I uncovered a collection of DVDs.
-Originally thought to be a stack of blank discs, together with my computer helper – Tyler – we realized that these discs in fact contained a treasure trove of photos, video, and audio recordings from a trip to Germany I took with my son Seth back in 2008.
+Originally thought to be a stack of blank discs, together with my technology consultant – Tyler Brandt (his website is www.chaosindivide.com) – we realized that these discs in fact contained a treasure trove of photos, video, and audio recordings from a trip to Germany I took with my son Seth back in 2008.
 I wrote about that trip here, and that blog now includes a lot of the photos recovered from these DVDs.

 Alongside those photos were a collection of audio interviews I conducted with various Germans regarding history, the Shoah, my family, and the Jewish people of Germany–now only a memory or a page in the history book.
 I’d like to share these stories with you, not only to share some of my own history, but to add to the tapestry of memory.

 – An interview with Inge Wimmer, a historian from the Schoen family’s hometown of Vacha

 – Another interview with a historian from Vacha, Günter Hermes

 – Stories from Doris Schnittert, whose family’s relationship with my mother’s family, the Sternbergs, goes back generations.